Lumiera

 Warning Note that the following procedures will try to install files into your base system below /usr/local.

-To do so, you’ll need administrative permissions for the machine you’re working on.
-These additions might interfere with other libraries installed by your package manager (if you get into trouble updating your system later on, sometimes you need to remove these manually built libraries).
+To do so, you’ll need administrative permission for the machine you’re working on.
+These additions might interfere with other libraries installed by your package manager (if you get into trouble updating your system later on, you might have to manually remove these libraries).

 NoBug is an instrumentation and diagnostics library.

-This will create a (sub)directory called nobug with source code in your current directory.
+This will create a (sub)directory called nobug that contains source code.

 cd nobug